domshyra-s-playground/offlinePoc/README.md

 ![image](https://github.com/domshyra-s-playground/baseRtkQueryApp/assets/1061957/bc9014bf-870c-4000-b7e8-c75d85126c21)

 #### Offline
 if the app goes offline then the user will get an alert banner.
 This will disable saving on the form, and if the user has unsaved changes and tries to leave the form they will get a modal alert.
-The RTKQuery data should be loaded from the cache and the user can still enter a recommendation while offline.
+This can also be installed as a PWA and will work offline.
+This caches the genres as well as the playlists from spotify, but will not cache the ratings.
+[Here is the code](https://github.com/domshyra-s-playground/offlinePoc/pull/4) to make this work offline and add PWA/service worker functionality.
+Learn more about [PWA's here](https://web.dev/learn/pwa/welcome)

 <img width="538" alt="image" src="https://github.com/domshyra-s-playground/offlinePoc/assets/1061957/e886ba9a-7ed7-4f56-a5f0-3886c73601ab"> <img width="304" alt="image" src="https://github.com/domshyra-s-playground/offlinePoc/assets/1061957/282b3a22-105a-40c7-a075-85c87a1e4c92">

+Here is an example of the cache in the browser.
+This is the cache for the genres and playlists from spotify as well as any offline assets and data we need to store.

 ## Getting Started
-I recommend using VS Code and opening the API folder and the Web folder each in seprate vs code instances.
+I recommend using VS Code and opening the API folder and the Web folder each in septate vs code instances.

 ### API